zengjiexia/ACT/README.md

-UKIA - Ultimate Kit for Image Analysis
+ACT - Aggregate Charaterization Toolkit
 ======================================

 A platform for the rapid analysis of both diffraction-limited and single-molecule localisation images.